XPeng Mona M03

-The XPeng Mona M03 (小鹏MONA M03 (Xiǎopéng MONA M03)) is a battery electric compact sedan manufactured by Chinese electric car company XPeng and originally developed by DiDi, a Chinese ride-hailing company.
+The XPeng Mona M03 (小鹏MONA M03 (Xiǎopéng MONA M03)) is a battery electric compact car manufactured by Chinese electric car company XPeng and originally developed by DiDi, a Chinese ride-hailing company.
 It is the first product under the Mona product line, which focuses on lower-priced vehicles in the mainstream segment as opposed to the premium positioning of previous XPeng vehicles.
 In China, it occupies the A-class segment, equivalent to the global C-segment.

 According to XPeng, Mona stands for "Made Of New AI".
 The company's CEO, He Xiaopeng, mentioned that the alphanumeric name "M03" was chosen as a tribute to the Tesla Model 3.

 History

 Development

 Originally developed by DiDi's smart electric vehicle department called Da Vinci, the project was codenamed "Mona" during its development starting from 2021.
 Original plans were to launch DiDi's own budget entry level EV brand, and the Mona would be the first product to be launched.
 Plans started to change in late 2022 when the development of the Mona project was nearly complete, with camouflaged testing prototypes seen driving around in March 2023.
 At that time, most of the Da Vinci team was laid off, shortly before DiDi sold its EV development business along with the Mona project to XPeng in August 2023.